yuninxia/HPCToolkit/CONTRIBUTING.md

    //
    // SPDX-License-Identifier: Apache-2.0
    ```

+   > If you're editing an existing file, it may be that the licensing annotations at the top of the file don't quite match the license for your contribution.
+This is especially true if your contribution contains code copied from another project.
+If your change is fairly self-contained, you should consider separating your new code as a "snippet" with its own REUSE headers:
+   >
+   > ```c
+   > // SPDX-SnippetBegin
+   > // SPDX-FileCopyrightText: Contributors to the HPCToolkit Project
+   > // SPDX-License-Identifier: Apache-2.0
+   >
+   > // ... your code here ...
+   >
+   > // SPDX-SnippetEnd
+   > ```

 1. Copyrights should be made out to "Contributors to the HPCToolkit Project," meaning you!
 We do not require that you hand over your copyright rights to contribute.